Shrimp Tacos with Mango Salsa

 • Combine chili powder, paprika, garlic powder, salt, and black pepper in a medium-sized bowl.

-• In a 10-12 inch frying pan, heat olive oil over medium-high heat.
+• In a 10-12-inch frying pan, heat olive oil over medium-high heat.

 • Once olive oil is hot, add shrimp in a single layer and let cook for 1-2 minutes.
 Flip shrimp and let cook for approximately 2-3 more minutes.
-Shrimp are cooked once they have turned opaque white with slight pink accents.
+Shrimp are cooked when they have turned opaque white with slight pink accents.

 • Remove shrimp from skillet and set aside.